 Atomic Level Structure of the Photosynthetic Unit of Purple Bacteria

 Photosynthesis, the main source of energy for all life, is performed by an intricate assembly of hundreds of proteins, which harvest, transfer, convert, and store solar energy.
-Such a light harvesting machine is best exemplified in the purple bacterial photosynthetic unit (PSU), which performs anoxygenic photosynthesis and is significantly simpler and evolutionarily more primitive than its counterpart found in plants.
+The simplest such light harvesting machine is the purple bacterial photosynthetic unit (PSU), which performs anoxygenic photosynthesis and is significantly simpler and evolutionarily more primitive than its counterpart found in plants.
+The bacterial PSU is organized in the form of a pseudo-spherical membrane domain of approximately 60 nm diameter called a chromatophore vesicle.

 PSU - three views.